TosbackCgusBridge-Bot/CGUs-versions/Nationalgeographic/Terms of Service.md

 Acceptance of Terms

-THESE TERMS AND CONDITIONS OF SERVICE (the “Terms”) ARE A LEGAL AND BINDING AGREEMENT BETWEEN YOU AND NATIONAL GEOGRAPHIC governing your use of this Service, www.nationalgeographic.com, which includes but is not limited to products, software and services offered by way of the website such as any “Video Player,” “Uploader,” and other applications that link to these Terms (the “Service”).
-“National Geographic” includes National Geographic Society, its subsidiaries, and its licensees that produce or distribute NG Products).
-A NG Product is defined as "a product of National Geographic, a subsidiary, affiliate, joint venturer, or licensee of National Geographic, in any language, over which National Geographic has Editorial Control.”
+THESE TERMS AND CONDITIONS OF SERVICE (the "Terms") ARE A LEGAL AND BINDING AGREEMENT BETWEEN YOU AND NATIONAL GEOGRAPHIC governing your use of this Service, www.nationalgeographic.com, which includes but is not limited to products, software and services offered by way of the website such as any "Video Player," "Uploader," and other applications that link to these Terms (the "Service").
+"National Geographic" includes National Geographic Society, its subsidiaries, and its licensees that produce or distribute NG Products.
+An NG Product is defined as "a product of National Geographic, a subsidiary, affiliate, joint venturer, or licensee of National Geographic, in any language, over which National Geographic has Editorial Control."
 For the purposes of this Agreement, "Editorial Control" means the right to review, consult regarding, formulate standards for, or to exercise a veto over the appearance, text, use, or promotion of the NG Product.

 Please review the Terms fully before you continue to use the Service.
 By using the Service, you agree to be bound by the Terms.
 You shall also be subject to any additional terms posted with respect to individual sections of the Service.
 Please review our Privacy Policy, which also governs your use of the Service, to understand our practices.
 If you do not agree, please discontinue using the Service.
 National Geographic reserves the right to change the Terms at any time without prior notice.
 Your continued access or use of the Service after such changes indicates your acceptance of the Terms as modified.
 It is your responsibility to review the Terms regularly.
-The Terms were last updated on 1 June 2013.
+The Terms were last updated on 14 August 2013.

 Your use and browsing of the Service is at your risk.
 If you are dissatisfied with any of the materials contained in the Service, with the quality of service, or with these Terms, your sole and exclusive remedy is to discontinue accessing and using the Service.